Back to Research

 Training and Compensation

 The Bangladesh Public Administration Training Centre (BPATC) provides foundational training, but mid-career professional development is sporadic.
-The civil service lacks a performance evaluation system tied to measurable outcomes, relying on annual confidential reports (ACRs) that are largely formulaic.
-Public sector pay scales, despite recent revisions, remain uncompetitive with private sector alternatives for technical professionals, driving a brain drain from government to NGOs, international organizations, and the private sector.
+Annual confidential reports (ACRs) remain the primary performance instrument: formulaic, backward-looking, and disconnected from service delivery outcomes.
+Public sector compensation, despite the 2015 pay revision, remains uncompetitive with NGO and private sector equivalents for technical professionals, sustaining brain drain from government to international organizations and the private sector.
+An outcome-linked pay framework tied to service delivery metrics is the most direct route to improving effectiveness scores.

 Chapter 3